 Students from other school districts with different grading scales enrolling in this District will have grades transferred into the District according to the District's scale.
 Grades at the time of enrollment will first be identified as the alpha grade from the sending school, based on the sending school's grading scale.
 The alpha grade at the time of enrollment will then be converted to the MCS alpha scale, and then assigned the MCS numeric correspondent.
+The numeric grade reported by the student's previous school will be given precedent over the alpha grade.
 The following scale will be used in transferring grades:

 A+ = 99 C+ = 79

-Α = 95 С = 75
+А = 95 С = 75

 A- = 90 C- = 70

 B+ = 89 D+ = 69

 В = 85 D = 67

 B- = 80 D- = 65

 F = 60